datagouv/cdata/README.md

 **cdata** is the frontend application for [data.gouv.fr](https://www.data.gouv.fr), France's Open Data platform.

+## Legal

+cdata uses the Official french government's design system ([DSFR](https://github.com/GouvernementFR/dsfr)).
+Some of its content is only available for French public services.
+If you aren't a French public service, you must not use :
+- the marianne font, it isn't an open-source font
+- the identity elements provided by the DSFR, colors, logos, etc.
+You can find more details in the [DSFR README](https://github.com/GouvernementFR/dsfr/tree/main?tab=readme-ov-file#licence-et-droit-dutilisation).

+These elements are removed from cdata when the global configuration `isFrenchGovernment` is `false`.

+cdata includes its own set of private illustrations and images.
+They aren't available with the MIT license and shouldn't be used by other entities.
+They are located in the `public` directory.

+If you want to fork cdata, you must :
+- replace the illustration and images used in your fork
+- use a different color scheme of the one used by data.gouv.fr
+- remove all reference to French public services

 ## 📋 Prerequisites

 Before setting up the project, make sure you have the following installed: